Greenfield Union School: Architecture

 The core block of the Greenfield Union School, constructed in 1914-1916, is a tall, rectangular, side-gabled, Georgian Revival red brick structure on a high basement.
-The front of the building has a full-height tetrastyle entry portico, styled in the Corinthian order and topped with a triangular pediment.
+The front of the building has a full-height tetra style entry portico, styled in the Corinthian order and topped with a triangular pediment.
 A denticulated cornice wraps around the entire building.
 The entry doors beneath the portico are reached by a flight of several steps.
 The windows in this building consist of three large, separate openings on each floor in the center bay, and a grouping of four multi-light windows on each floor on the flanking bays.

 Two Georgian Revival wings, built in 1931, flank the main block of the school, giving it an overall H-shaped plan.
 These wings are identical, brick, flat-roofed structures.
 The side elevations of each wing features two-story, round-arched windows.
 A single-story 1971 addition is connected to the rear of the building.